joakimk/devbox-tools/README.md

 This tool was created after years of making shell scripts and chef recipes to automate Vagrant VM's.
 During that time, one thing I found was that having multiple VM's and having to specify the dependencies for each project wasn't quite ideal.
 This tools tries to address that.

-Some of the inspiration comes from how [Heroku](https://heroku.com/) and [CircleCI](https://circleci.com/) autodetects dependencies so that you don't have to specify them for each environment.
+The autodetection and fallback on configuration was inspired by how [Heroku](https://heroku.com/) and [CircleCI](https://circleci.com/) works.

 ### Services